Haley Lashes Out At Trump Over disgusting Black Voter Comments - UrduPoint

 Charleston, (APP - UrduPoint / Pakistan Point News - 25th Feb, 2024) US Republican presidential hopeful Nikki Haley on Saturday lashed out at rival Donald Trump for making what she called "disgusting" comments about Black Americans.

-Trump, who is expected to easily defeat Haley in Saturday's nominating contest in South Carolina, suggested that Black voters favor him because they can relate to his troubles with the law.
+Trump, who defeated Haley in Saturday's nominating contest in South Carolina, suggested that Black voters favor him because they can relate to his troubles with the law.

 "It's disgusting.
 But that's what happens when he goes off the teleprompter.
 That's the chaos that comes with Donald Trump," Haley said at a polling station in her home state.